rishabAB/appointment-booking/README.md

 ## Features

 **Dialogflow IVR Integration**: The system interacts with users through an IVR system powered by Dialogflow.

-**Twilio Support**: Users can call in to book appointments via Twilio IVR.

 **Dynamic Slot Allocation**: The system checks appointment availability in real time and schedules appointments accordingly.